Why Practice Yoga Nidra?

 Why Practice with Me?

 I was one of those "I can't meditate" people until I experienced Yoga Nidra.
 The practice was the first time I experienced the deep relaxation that meditators always talk about.
 I couldn't wait to try it again.
 I began to notice a profound difference in the way I dealt with daily stress and how much easier it was to stay calm and focused throughout the day.
 I knew I had to share this wonderful practice with others and decided to learn to teach Yoga Nidra.

 Since that first experience, I've studied Yoga Nidra with Richard Miller (iRest) and Rod Stryker (Parayoga Nidra); I've learned about the Satyananda and Himalayan methods and became certified as an Advanced I Am Yoga Nidra™ facilitator through 130 hours of training with Kamini Desai and John Vosler.

 I offer private Yoga, Yoga Nidra, Sound and/or Reiki 60-minute sessions customized for your needs.

-Private 60-minute Zoom sessions are available in 1, 3, or 5 session packages.
+Private 60-minute Zoom or in-person sessions are available in 1, 3, or 5 session packages.